Tass Lab Research

 Acoustic stimulation for tinnitus therapy

-Another non-invasive approach is acoustic CR stimulation for the treatment of chronic subjective tinnitus.
 For this treatment, pure tones adapted to the patient’s dominant tinnitus pitch are administered according to the CR algorithm (Tass et al., 2012).
-In a proof of concept study in patients with chronic subjective tinnitus it was shown that acoustic CR treatment was safe, well-tolerated and caused a significant decrease of tinnitus loudness, annoyance and pervasiveness of symptoms (Tass et al., 2012).
+In a proof-of-concept study in patients with chronic subjective tinnitus it was shown that acoustic CR treatment was safe, well-tolerated and caused a significant decrease of tinnitus loudness, annoyance and pervasiveness of symptoms (Tass et al., 2012).
 Therapeutic effects achieved in 12 weeks of treatment persisted through a preplanned 4-week therapy pause and showed sustained long-term effects after 10 months of therapy, with a 75 % responder rate.
 EEG recordings performed before and after 12 weeks of CR treatment revealed a number of CR-induced changes of brain activity: Neuronal synchrony was significantly reduced in a tinnitus-associated network of brain areas (Tass et al. 2012, Admachic et al. 2012, Adamchic et al. 2014a).
 Abnormal interactions between different brain areas (Silchenko et al. 2013) and between different brain rhythms (Adamchic et al., 2014b) were significantly reduced.
 Already short epochs of acoustic CR stimulation specifically counteract the abnormal brain wave pattern characteristic for tinnitus sufferers.
 Short (16 min) epochs of acoustic CR stimulation caused the longest significant reduction of delta (slow waves, 1.0-4.0 Hz) and gamma (30.0-48.0 Hz) and increase of alpha (8.0-13.0 Hz) power in the auditory cortex region (Adamchic et al., 2017).